Quristoff/Emotion-Classification-by-Segmented-Facial-Expressions/README.md

 Emotion recognitions by facial expressions are relying on the complete images of face.
 However, complete images of faces are not often available.<br>
-This project try to finetune models pre-trained on complete images of faces to classify emotions of segmented faces.<br>
+This project tries to finetune models pre-trained on complete images of faces to classify emotions of segmented faces.<br>
 ## Links
 models<br>
 https://drive.google.com/drive/folders/1HgExD9omvRpiouxGjaiT309c6uavawaO?usp=sharing